exom-dev/mker/README.md

     - well
   - ## and headings

+1. ordered lists
+1. which can have arabic numerals

+i. lowercase roman numerals

+I. uppercase roman numerals

+a. lowercase letters

+A. uppercase letters

+5. lists that start at a specific number

+aaa. this starts at 'aaa'
+aaa. this is 'aab'

+9. reverse lists
+8. if the second element has a number less than the first
+8. this is 7

+IV. same for roman numerals
+III. if a different type of list is encountered
+a. it is counted as a separate list

 Inline <html> tags </html>  of <any type *not strong*> *strong* and also multiline</any>.
 ```